Nekroze/drydock/docs/usage.rst

 but is not required.

-By default the master container will take over the host ports; 80, 443, and 2222 by default for; HTTP, HTTPS, and SSH.
+By default the master container will take over the host ports; 80, 443, for; HTTP, and HTTPS.
+This can be customized by providing the root specification a ``http_port`` and ``https_port`` respectively.
+If the specification describes any exposed ports for sub-containers the external ports for those will also be exposed through the master container.

-Once a master container has been constructed and is running the user should SSH into the master container and use the ``prepare`` command before constructing your specification within the master container with the ``construct`` command.
+Once a master container has been constructed it will be stored as an image in the hosts docker repository and **DryDock** will provide the user with the command required to run that specific container.

 .. note::